Defensive Driving Course Eligibility & Requirements

-- You must have a valid Texas Driver's license of permit; you may not posses a COMMERCIAL DRIVERS LICENSE (CDL) and take the course for dismissal purposes.
+- You must have a valid Texas Driver's license or permit, and proof of insurance; you may not posses a COMMERCIAL DRIVERS LICENSE (CDL) and take the course for dismissal purposes.

 - You must enter a plea of guilty or no contest to the violation and request to take the course on or before your scheduled court date.

 - You must pay a non-refundable fee set by the Court.

 - You must file with the Court an affidavit stating that you are not in the process of taking and have not completed another Texas approved driving safety course within one year of the date of this ticket / citation.

 - You are not eligible if you are charged with: